TotallyInformation/node-red-contrib-infocache/README.md

 **`Client Id` (string, optional='_socketId')**

-If not specified, will default to the "_socketId" property on input control msgs.
-When an input control msg is received, if it has the specified property, cache operations will be for that client id only.
+If not specified, will default to the "_socketId" property on input control messages.
+When an input control message is received, if it has the specified property, cache operations will be for that client id only.
 The default is designed to work closely with [uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder) which uses Socket.IO for dynamic communications between the server and the client.

 ### Future settings
 These settings are planned for future releases.